juvs91/todo-list-vue/README.md

 	*npm run test-front (for running the test of front end using karma and jasmine in chrome browser) *npm run test-back (for running the test of back end using mocha, it needs loopback server on)

+v 0.1.0
+	-fixed the promises in app-veu.spec.js and task-item-vue.spec.js -adding more testing with mocha, super test and chai(create, update and delete) -returning promises on the events